 PLACE: Your computer

 With your attendance of this webinar, you’ll get the information you need be proactive in your laboratory business, keep your lab profitable, and be armed with the necessary steps you should take to prepare for January 2019.
-What’s more, for one low price—just $195 (through 8/3/18, $245 thereafter)—you and your entire team at one location can take part in this valuable learning session.
-Best of all, you’ll be able to ask our speakers your questions on this topic when we open things up for audience Q&A.
+What’s more, for one low price—just $245 per CD—you and your entire team at one location can take part in this valuable learning session.

 This timely webinar will help you use the days remaining before the changes take effect to best advantage.
 Nothing less than the financial health of your pathology practice is at stake—which is why it’s particularly important that you have each and every one of your lab’s management team together to participate.